arunjeevaraj/sl_preceptron/README.md

 # sl_preceptron
+A single layer preceptron has a Multiply and accumulate functionality, which accumulates the results of the dot product of two vectors( data and weight vector of same length) and compares the result to a configured threshold value.

 ![dut_design_top](./document/pic/sl_preceptron_dut.png).
- A single layer preceptron has a Multiply and accumulate functionality, which accumulates the results of the dot product of two vectors( data and weight vector of same length) and compares the result to a configured threshold value.
+The Design architecture is briefly described in the diagram, the names doesn't correlate with the file names or module names, but aims to represents the functional abstractions made.
+The RAM store the weight data, and the data vector is streamed into the design, A 4:1 geared Fifo is used to let the MAC consume the weight and data element at the same rate, and the result are accumulated.
+The AI status sum and comparator values are updates at the end of processing, when all the vector elements in the vector are consumed.
+The threshold value is sampled and hold during the start of the processing, or when first vector element is received.

 ## Python script
 An algorithm of the design is implemented in python3.
 And will generate the stimuli files for the testbench.